sveltejs/svelte/site/content/tutorial/16-special-elements/09-svelte-options/text.md

 * `accessors={true}` — adds getters and setters for the component's props
 * `accessors={false}` — the default
 * `namespace="..."` — the namespace where this component will be used, most commonly `"svg"`
-* `tag="..."` — the name to use when compiling this component as a custom element
+* `customElement="..."` — the name to use when compiling this component as a custom element

 Consult the [API reference](/docs) for more information on these options.